tmichniewski/MiniSpark/README.md

 - the `Transform.+` composition operator which is an alias to Scala `Function1.andThen`,
 - set of methods producing typical Spark `Transform`s as one-liner aliases to Spark counterparts,
 - set of types extending `Transform` type to cover the whole `ETL` process: `Extract`, `Load`, `Combine`,
-- set of composition `+` operators to glue together different types of the algebra,
+- set of composition `+` operators to glue together different types of the `ETL` algebra,
 - and finally the `MapPattern` which seems to cover the most typical use cases.

 In turn, the map pattern has the following features: